Mikeydodo/patience-chatbot/DOCUMENTATION.md

 **Guide for contributors**

 Contains:
-- Development setup instructions
+- Development setup with Xcode
-- Coding standards and style guide
+- Swift coding standards and style guide
+- SwiftUI best practices
 - Git workflow and branch naming
-- Commit message format
 - Pull request process
-- Testing guidelines
+- Testing guidelines with XCTest
 - How to add new features
 - Code of conduct